BalaM314/BalaM314/stuff/GuideToThePlanets.md

 Venus: a superheated volcanic world covered by an extremely thick atmosphere.
 The oceans are made of sulfuric acid.

 Earth: The place we all call home.
+It has one moon:
+- Luna: The moon

 Mars: a barren world slightly smaller than our own.
 With an extremely thin atmosphere and frigid temperatures, you'll want to bring your spacesuit.

 Jupiter: the largest planet in our solar system.
 It has no surface, so you can only land on its moons(which all have low gravity and no atmosphere):
-> Io: This world's core is being heated by Jupiter's tidal forces, and is the most volcanically active in our solar system.
+- Io: This world's core is being heated by Jupiter's tidal forces, and is the most volcanically active in our solar system.
-> Europa: An ice-ball world.
+- Europa: An ice-ball world.
 Recent studies show that there may be liquid water under its surface.
-> Ganymede: The largest moon in the solar system, even larger than Mercury.
+- Ganymede: The largest moon in the solar system, even larger than Mercury.

 Saturn: A gas giant famous for its large rings.
 It has two small visitable moons:
-> Titan: A world with an atmosphere so thick you could fly if you had wings.
+- Titan: A world with an atmosphere so thick you could fly if you had wings.
 Sadly it's not made of oxygen, and it's freezing cold, but its oceans of oil might make the trip worth it.
-> Enceladus: A world similar to Europa, but much smaller.
+- Enceladus: A world similar to Europa, but much smaller.
 Satellites have detected some strange plumes of water above its surface[NYI].

 Uranus: A sideways gas giant with only one visitable moon:
-> Miranda: A small moon with extreme terrain.
+- Miranda: A small moon with extreme terrain.
 It is home to the tallest cliff face in the solar system, and the gravity is so low you can jump dozens of meters.

 Neptune: A freezing gas giant with only one visitable moon:
-> Triton: A mysterious moon, being the only one in the solar system to rotate backwards.
+- Triton: A mysterious moon, being the only one in the solar system to rotate backwards.
 Gravity is extremely low.

 # Alpha Centauri
 The closest star system to Sol.
 Unlike our own, it has 3 stars.
 One is hotter than our sun, one is slightly colder, and the third red dwarf orbits extremely far away from the rest.
 There are 7 alien planets to explore.